rtobiaskoch/Rt_v2/README.md

 2. Frequency of variants table
   -Please use the example as a template for how to format.
   -Save in data_input folder as "variant_frequencies.csv"
   -The variable names only need contain the patterns "alpha","gamma", "iota", "delta", "b.1.621".
-This allows for more flexible variable naming
+This allows for more flexible variable naming (Note if other variants are added the entire code will need to be edited.)
   -(FOR CT) Frequencies pulled from Grubaugh Lab Nextstrain build.
+If you wish to use this repository you will need to collect data in the same format

   Nextstrain frequency data source example: